esrlabs/android-tutorial/session1/README.md

 - The default project structure of the java plugin.

 ## Tips & Tricks
-- More about defining and accessing a task
+- Defining tasks and task dependencies
     * Defining a simple task

         ```groovy